Dollar shuffles higher, shares bask near peaks

 There was some pressure on sterling as the UK government considered whether to delay removing most of its remaining coronavirus restrictions by two weeks, but it looked like being temporary at worst.

-London's FTSE (.FTSE) was up 0.2% in line with the pan European STOXX 600 (.STOXX).
-MSCI's 50-country world index (.MIWD00000PUS) was flush to its latest record high and Wall Street futures were steady after its tech titans shrugged off global plans to tax them more over the weekend. read more
+London’s FTSE was up 0.2% in line with the pan European STOXX 600.
+MSCI’s 50-country world index was flush to its latest record high and Wall Street futures were steady after its tech titans shrugged off global plans to tax them more over the weekend.

 In the bond markets, government bond yields were edging lower ahead of a policy meeting of the European Central Bank (ECB) and U.S. inflation data, both due on Thursday.